ProDigresser/project-1/README.md

 	    cellArray[rngArray[i]].classList.add('bomb')
 	  }
 ```
-Here you see the randomly assigned cells highlighted in a different colour border:
+Here, you see the randomly assigned cells highlighted in a different colour border:

 ![grid_bomb_highlight](screenshots/bomb-grid.png)